-If you have diabetes and have any of the early signs of hyperglycemia, be sure to test your blood sugar and call your doctor.
-Your health care provider may want the results of several readings.
-He or she may then recommend the following changes:
+If you have diabetes and notice any of the early signs of high blood sugar, test your blood sugar and call the doctor.
+He may ask you for the results of several readings.
+He could recommend the following changes:

 Drink more water.
-Water helps remove the excess sugar from your blood through the urine and helps you avoid dehydration.
+H20 helps remove excess sugar from your blood through urine, and it helps you avoid dehydration.

 Change your eating habits.
-You may need to meet with a dietitian to change the amount and types of foods you are eating.
+You may need to meet with a dietitian to change the amount and types of foods you eat.

-Change your medications.
-Your health care provider may change the amount, timing, or type of diabetes medications you take.
-Do not make adjustments in your diabetes medications without first talking with your health care provider.
+Switch medications.
+Your doctor may change the amount, timing, or type of diabetes medications you take.
+Don’t make changes without talking to him first.